klebgenomics/Kleborate/README.md

 * By default, a gene is called as present if it is detected in a single sequence with >90% identity and >80% coverage of the allele sequence from the virulence plasmid pLVPK.
 Note that rmpA and rmpA2 are ~85% homologous and are reported separately.
 * If multiple hits to the same query sequence are found in a given assembly, we attempt to report these separately.
 The NTUH-K2044 genome carries iroBCDN and rmpA in two locations (one on the virulence plasmid, one in the ICEKp1), and this should be reported as iroBDCN;iroBCDN and rmpA;rmpA as seen in the example above.

+#### Wzi gene allele (marker of capsule type)
+* The closest match amongst the _wzi_ alleles in the BIGSdb will be reported.
+* This is a marker of capsule (K) type, although there is not a 1-1 relationship between wzi allele and K type
+* This can a handy way of spotting the virulence-associated types (wzi=K1, wzi2=K2, wzi5=K5); or spotting capsule switching within clones, e.g. you can tell which ST258 lineage you have from the wzi type (wzi154: the main lineage II; wzi29: recombinant lineage I; others: probably other recombinant lineages)
+* Note for proper capsule type prediction you should use our dedicated capsule typing tool [Kaptive](https://github.com/katholt/Kaptive)

 #### Resistance gene detection
 * Here we are screening against the ARG-Annot database of acquired resistance genes ([SRST2](https://github.com/katholt/srst2) version), which includes allelic variants.
 * Kleborate attempts to report the best matching variant for each locus in the genome
 * Imprecise allele matches are indicated with \*
 * If the length of match is less than the length of the reported allele (ie a partial match), this is indicated with ?
-* Note that oqxAB, ampH and SHV (narrow spectrum) are core genes in _K. pneumoniae_ so should be detected in most genomes
+* Note that the beta-lactamases ampH and SHV (narrow spectrum) are core genes in _K. pneumoniae_ so should be detected in most genomes
 * If you see LEN or OKP beta-lactamases rather than SHV, you probably have _K. variicola_ (LEN) or _K. quasipneumoniae_ (OKP) rather than _K. pneumoniae_ (see [this paper](http://www.pnas.org/content/112/27/E3574.long) for clarification)
+* Note that _oqxAB_ are also core genes  in _K. pneumoniae_, but have been removed from this version of the ARG-Annot DB as they don't actually confer resistance to fluoroquinolones
+* In addition to acquired genes, we also check for the known quinolone resistance SNPs (GyrA 83 & 87; ParC 80 & 84)
 * Results are grouped by drug class (according to the [ARG-Annot](https://www.ncbi.nlm.nih.gov/pubmed/24145532) DB), with beta-lactamases broken down into Lahey classes, as follows:
   * AGly (aminoglycosides)
   * Bla (beta-lactamases)